Noobmaster169/ECDSA-Transactions/readme.md

 ## ECDSA Node

 This project is an example of using a client and server to facilitate transfer between different addresses.
-The focus of this project is to incorporate Public & Private Key Cryptography by using Elliptic Curve Digital Signatures, similar to how blockchain transactions work.
+The focus of this project is to incorporate **Public & Private Key Cryptography** by using **Elliptic Curve Digital Signatures**, similar to how blockchain transactions work.

 Although the system uses a single centralized server, users can transfer secure their transaction by only passing their Public Key and the Transaction Digital Signature to create a cryptography-based transaction, without having to use their Private Key.